 The Bible is perspicuous, meaning that it is clear enough for anyone to read and understand.
 This means that we can read it without being an expert and still come to know about God through it and the way of salvation through Jesus Christ.
 However, this does not mean that everything in the Bible is easy to understand.
 Many things are hard and complicated to understand.
 Even the apostle Peter admitted this (2 Peter 3:16).
 Therefore we need guidelines and rules to help us properly interpret the Bible.

 I accept all of these things ultimately on faith.
 I could write pages of arguments for why we should believe the Bible is true.
 But ultimately it still comes down to faith.
 If you want to know good reasons for believing the Bible is inspired by God, there are good books out there on that subject.
-If you don’t accept these things by faith, then in my opinion, you can pretty much just ignore whatever the Bible says about crossdressing or related themes and do what you want.
-Not until you believe these things about the Bible do you really need to examine and understand passages about crossdressing or transgender issues.
+For me, not only are there historical reasons and testimony for why we should believe the Bible is true, but subjectively, when I read it I sense God speaking to me through it.

 2. Difficulties in interpretation